mixelpixel/Lambda-University/Month3/Week13/Day59/README.md

 ***
 #### LUNCH
 ***
-# [4th Lecture](https://youtu.be/QuPWki6vMMI) w/Thomson Comer: Computer Architecture One
+# [4th Lecture](https://youtu.be/QuPWki6vMMI) w/Thomson Comer: Computer Architecture One Intro
 - Theory and Hardware
 ### [@2m43s](https://youtu.be/QuPWki6vMMI?=2m43s) Tansistors
   - How to build a computer from scratch